Toolify

 Don't apply for multiple cards simultaneously

 Each application creates a hard inquiry.
-Multiple inquiries in a short window signal desperation to lenders and lower your score further.
+Multiple inquiries in a short window signal desperation to lenders.

 Start with a secured or student card

-Secured cards (backed by a deposit) and student cards are the fastest way to build credit from zero.
+Secured cards and student cards are the fastest way to build credit from zero.
 6-12 months of responsible use can move you from Poor to Fair credit.

 Keep old accounts open

-Closing old credit accounts reduces your credit age and available limit — both hurt your score.
-Keep them open, even if unused.
+Closing old accounts reduces your credit age and available limit — both hurt your score.

 Check your report for errors

 Errors on credit reports are more common than you think.
-A wrong missed payment entry or incorrect balance can suppress your score.
-Dispute errors with the credit bureau directly.
+A wrong missed payment entry can suppress your score.
+Dispute errors with the credit bureau.

 Frequently Asked Questions